The Challenges Facing Ex-Blizzard Developers

 Challenges in Game Funding

-- Dream Haven and Frost Giant face financial strains that could lead to layoffs.
+- Dream Haven and Frost Giant face financial strains that have already triggered layoffs.

-- Similar stories of funding retraction are emerging from former BioWare developers' projects.
+- Similar stories of funding retraction are emerging from studios spun out of other major publishers.

 The Changing Gamer Landscape

-- Indie and Double-A Games: These spaces offer unique titles yet face difficulty gaining mainstream traction.
+- Indie and Double-A Games: These spaces produce distinctive titles but face severe difficulty gaining mainstream traction against live-service incumbents.

-- Budget Adjustments: New studios must recalibrate their financial expectations to sustain in the current environment.
+- Budget Recalibration: New studios must set smaller financial targets and longer runways to survive in the current environment.

 Implications for the Future